jrozy/jrozy.github.io/blog.md

 I'll try to keep this blog user-friendly.
 And hopefully it stays user-friendly for people that don't currently work with me.

+10-01-2023 Sleeping is good

+I've decided to sleep for like 4 hours after sleeping 3 the previous day and then go straight into a meeting with my supervisor.
+I was super sleepy and couldn't really understand a thing.
+So for all PhD students that somehow made it work during the undergrad/masters - it only really worked because those studies just aren't that hard.
+If you wanna actually be able to work properly, you gotta sleep properly too.

+The other realization I had is that being a PhD student is a wonderful job, but with that wonderful job also comes a responsibilty to show up to your work ready.
+And I want to show up to work ready because what I'm doing is great.
+None of this staying up all night for very little reason nonsense.

+I've learnt things about the reasons why things didn't make any sense to me yesterday when reading the paper.
+Apparently they wanted to start with properties, but they couldn't prove the
+<properties> -> <unique object> implication, therefore they had to
+settle on <some things used in practice> -> <their properties>.

 9-01-2023 Practical is still strange to me

 This might be fault of the fact that I slept 3 hours